 Mesa Population Growth

 Mesa has seen an increase in population in every census taken since the early 1900s.
-The largest increase was recorded between the census taken in 1970 and 1980, reflecting a 141.7% increase.
+The most substantial increase was recorded between the poll taken in 1970 and 1980, reflecting a 141.7% increase.
 While recent numbers haven’t been quite that high, the city most recently has seen 10.4% growth since the last census taken in 2010, indicating that this city still has more growth in its future.